 Why Companies Get It Wrong and How to Get it Right

 We’re all customers and we’ve all experienced bad customer experiences.
 Why does this happen?
 It may be that marketing comes up with “customer first” marketing messages without customer experience management tools in place or buy-in from the other departments.
 The brand makes promises that the people aren’t empowered to deliver.
 Other times customer touchpoints are too narrowly defined.
-Instead of developing a customer journey map that captures the journey across all channels in the real and digital world, they collect data on just a few path-to-purchase touchpoints.
+Instead of developing a B2B digital customer journey map that captures the journey across all channels in the real and digital world, they collect data on just a few path-to-purchase touchpoints.

 Finally, in some organizations “exceptional customer journey” only gets lip service from senior management.
 In companies where the chief executive comes through the sales and operational ranks, this isn’t generally a problem.
 These executives are naturally customer-focused.
 Executives that rise through the financial ranks must work on being customer-focused.